-WRITING REQUIREMENT: Students' thinking skills should allow for evaluation of ideas and arguments, as evidenced by their ability to critique, choose, and defend points of view that have relevance to personal and societal issues.
-P courses will include
+WRITING REQUIREMENT: Students will focus on evaluation of ideas and arguments, as evidenced by their ability to critique, choose, and defend points of view that have relevance to personal and societal issues.
+To fulfill this objective, students will

-- 1. A minimum of 15 pages of final draft writing, including at least one paper of 7-8 pages that has undergone a guided revision process.
-The writing should: - a.
-Draw from a variety of sources to describe the formative influences on their personal worldview, - b.
-Address aspects of the issue that is the focus of the course from various points of view, - c.
-Critique alternative points of view (including their own) on the target issue, and - d.
-Identify personal judgments and decisions with regard to the target issue and justify those in light of data and worldview.
+- 1. Complete a minimum of 15 pages of final draft writing, including at least one paper of 7-8 pages that has undergone a guided revision process.
+The writing should: - a. draw from a variety of sources to describe the formative influences on their personal worldview, - b. address aspects of the issue that is the focus of the course from various points of view, - c. critique alternative points of view (including their own) on the target issue, and - d. identify personal judgments and decisions with regard to the target issue and justify those in light of data and worldview.